visit-dav/visit/src/doc/tutorials/Aneurysm.rst

 * Setting the Pseudocolor plot limits.
 * Hiding and showing the Mesh plot.

-When you are done experimenting, stop animating over time steps using the *Stop* button.
+When you are done experimenting, stop animating over timesteps using the *Stop* button.

 Query the maximum pressure over time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We can use the "pressure" field to extract the heart beat signal.
 We want to
-find the maximum pressure value across the mesh elements at each time step
+find the maximum pressure value across the mesh elements at each timestep
 of our dataset.
 VisIt_ provides a *Query over time* mechanism that allows us
 to extract this data.